Italian Almond Cake

 Pumpkin Olive Oil Cake with Cinnamon Mascarpone Cream

-Best Italian Hangover Cake Recipe
+Authentic Italian Hangover Cake (DeFazio’s Copycat Recipe)

 A slice of Italian almond cake is being lifted away from the cake.